bainewedlock/boextensions-vs2017/README.md

-# boextensions-vs2017
+# Visual Studio Böxtensions
-My Extension for Visual Studio 2017
+My Extension for Visual Studio 2017/2019

 ## BöckMenü.InvokeToggleDollarCommand
 Use this command to toggle the dollar before a String.